We have compiled a range of useful links. Please let us know of any others you think should be on this page.

 A place to find good community research and researchers.

-The Clearing House is a collaborative, non-profit, project.
-It provides research and other resources to people and organisations involved in Tangata Whenua, Community and Voluntary Sector Research.
+Community Research provides research and other resources to people and organisations involved in Tangata Whenua, Community and Voluntary Sector Research.
 Help us build a strong, vibrant research community by registering to share your research.

 This guide will outline everything you need to know about planning a fundraising event.
 From attracting sponsorship and explaining all stages of pre-event planning, to spreading the word about your cause and gaining on-going support, it’ll be your go-to resource for your fundraising efforts.